wlonk/ex-libris-webapp/README.rst

 .. code-block:: bash

-    celery -A ex_libris.taskapp worker -l info
+    celery worker -B --app=ex_libris.taskapp --loglevel info --autoreload

+But ``grunt serve`` will do this for you anyway.

 Please note: For Celery's import magic to work, it is important *where* the celery commands are run.
 If you are in the same folder with *manage.py*, you should be right.

-It's time to write the code!!!
+It's time to write the code!

 Running end to end integration tests
 ------------------------------------